 AI ethics in technological advancements can help foster a world with less bias and more fairness.
 Here’s what it is and why it matters.

-As artificial intelligence (AI) becomes increasingly important to society, experts in the field have identified a need for ethical boundaries when it comes to creating and implementing new AI tools.
+AI ethics are the moral principles that guide companies toward responsible, fair development and use of AI.
+As artificial intelligence (AI) becomes increasingly important to society, experts in the field have identified a need for ethical boundaries when creating and implementing new AI tools.
 Although there's currently no wide-scale governing body to write and enforce these rules, many technology companies have adopted their own version of AI ethics or an AI code of conduct.

-AI ethics are the moral principles that companies use to guide responsible and fair development and use of AI.
 In this article, we'll explore what ethics in AI are, why they matter, and some challenges and benefits of developing an AI code of conduct.
+Afterward, if you'd like to learn more about AI ethics, consider taking IBM's Generative AI: Impact, Considerations, and Ethical Issues course.

 AI ethics are the set of guiding principles that stakeholders (from engineers to government officials) use to ensure artificial intelligence technology is developed and used responsibly.
 This means taking a safe, secure, humane, and environmentally friendly approach to AI.

 A strong AI code of ethics can include avoiding bias, ensuring privacy of users and their data, and mitigating environmental risks.
-Codes of ethics in companies and government-led regulatory frameworks are two main ways that AI ethics can be implemented.
+Codes of ethics in companies and government regulation frameworks are two main ways that AI ethics can be implemented.
 By covering global and national ethical AI issues, and laying the policy groundwork for ethical AI in companies, both approaches help regulate AI technology.

-More broadly, discussion around AI ethics has progressed from being centered around academic research and non-profit organizations.
+More broadly, the discussion around AI ethics has progressed from being centered around academic research and non-profit organizations.
 Today, big tech companies like IBM, Google, and Meta have assembled teams to tackle ethical issues that arise from collecting massive amounts of data.
 At the same time, government and intergovernmental entities have begun to devise regulations and ethics policy based on academic research.

 Academics: Researchers and professors are responsible for developing theory-based statistics, research, and ideas that can support governments, corporations, and non-profit organizations.